ludelafo/panosse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Additional context

 Add any other context about the problem here.
+Feel free to remove this section if irrelevant.